 If wisdom teeth come in—and most do by the time a person turns 21—the adult mouth should, in theory, have 32 teeth.
 If all four wisdom teeth were extracted and no other teeth have been lost, the tally is reduced to 28.
 However, about 20% of the population has one or more wisdom teeth that just never showed up.
 Lucky for them!

 If there is enough space in the jaw and the teeth are present in the gums but have not erupted, your child may have a rare condition called “primary failure of eruption”.
 It sounds dire, but the definition is “adult teeth that failed to erupt on their own.”

 The solution to this condition is typically a combination of oral surgery and braces to “save” the teeth in the jaw and prevent additional complications with neighboring ones.
 Because multiple teeth are usually involved, correction can take many treatments and several years.
-Dr. Zuffi, Dr. Barganier, and Dr. Bale will outline a detailed treatment plan to make each step of the process easier to understand.
+Dr. Zuffi, Dr. Barganier, and Dr. Hassin will outline a detailed treatment plan to make each step of the process easier to understand.

 If you have any questions or concerns about your child’s permanent teeth coming in, we would be happy to speak with you.
 Contact us today!

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.

 Use keywords in the search box below to find what you're looking for.